ErkHal/rest-service/README.md

 Author Erkki Halinen

 ## How to setup

+Please make sure that you these installed:
+- Node.js (remember to update to latest version as well)
+- MySQL server (same here)

 You need to provide a dbConfig.json for the MySQL database connection.
 It has to be in the root directory of the project.